EXCervantes/react-portfolio/README.md

 This is a full functioning application deployed at [this link](https://edwardo-cervantes-portfolio.netlify.app/).

 Alternatively, a user can clone the repository to view it on their local machine.
 Run `npm install` to install the necessary dependencies for the page to work.
-Initailize the application by using `npm run start`.
+Initialize the application by using `npm run start`.

 ## Usage